ianquigley-sap/clouderp-ai-handson-2024/exercises/ex4/README.md

 This image represents a handwritten sketch with somewhat messy handwriting.
 The Fiori tools AI should still be able to analyse this image and detect the relevant columns and filters for the generated application

 ![image](ex4img4.png)

+## Exercise 4.2 Use your own images/sketches

+Now it's your turn!
+On a piece of paper, sketch out the application you would like to generate.
+Try and ensure that it represents a tabular list of items, as that best fits the supported SAP Fiori elements templates.
+Take a photo and then upload it to your PC.
+From there, you can drag it into the folder in SAP Business Application Studio and generate an application from it.

+## Summary

+You've now successfully completed the hands-on workshop.
+Congratulations!